ApiniLabs/PAC-CAT/README.md

   - what the uniqueness scope is
 - Reliable and easy for service discovery with [PAC-ID Resolver](https://github.com/ApiniLabs/pac-id-resolver)

+> [!WARNING]
->⚠️: PAC-CAT is not a data record - It is not the intention to fully describe an entity with these categorization.
+> PAC-CAT is not a data record - It is not the intention to fully describe an entity with these categorization.

 ## Specification